msteffeck/pyjsongooglechart/README.md

 chart.insert_row("Maine", (4, "Four"))
 ```

-We can also some add some customization to the chart.
-The following options are
+We can also modify the options of the chart.
+The following options are all
-all defined within the Google Charts docs:
+defined within the Google Charts docs:

 ```python
 chart.options.is3D = True